symfony/symfony-docs/reference/constraints/Bic.rst

 Basic Usage
 -----------

-To use the Bic validator, simply apply it to a property on an object that will contain a Business Identifier Code (BIC).
+To use the Bic validator, apply it to a property on an object that will contain a Business Identifier Code (BIC).

 .. configuration-block::